Scaling Practice

 Sextant 1 buccal & palatal = extra-oral, chin cupping.

-Sextant 3 buccal = extra-oral, left cheek.
+Sextant 3 buccal & palatal = extra-oral, side of cheek.

-Sextant 4 & 6 buccal = extra-oral.
+Sextant 4 & 6 buccal = extra-oral, side of cheek.

-Sextant 4 lingual = cross arch 46/47.
+Sextant 4 lingual = cross arch (rest on 46/47).

 Pattern: upper arch is mostly extra-oral chin or cheek rests.
 Lower lingual = cross arch (rest on the opposite side of the same arch).
 Lower buccal = extra-oral.